-- In multiple-mark questions, they would be well advised to: - o underline key words and what exactly the question requires them to do

-- take note of the number of marks available as this will indicate the extent of the answer required. - Sometimes, in questions involving calculations, credit is given for showing working.
+- In multiple-mark questions, they would be well advised to: - underline key words and what exactly the question requires them to do.
+Answers often appear as if the learner has not noticed that there are 5 marks available for example - take note of the number of marks available as this will indicate the extent of the answer required - sometimes, in questions involving calculations, credit is given for showing working.
 At all times it is good practice to show every step of a calculation, even if doing so appears unnecessary to able learners in particular who arrive at the final answer easily.
-Learners often don't realise that 'method marks' may be awarded even if their final answer is incorrect. - Some questions, for example in Paper 6, may span several pages.
+Learners often don't realise that 'method marks' may be awarded even if though their final answer is incorrect. - Some questions may span several pages.
 A good idea would be for the learner to collect and jot down essential information near the questions themselves, which can then be neatly crossed out at the end of the exam.
 Doing this can prevent loss of marks through errors that are easily avoidable. - Questions involving comparing two or more pieces of data: so often it is unclear which piece of data the learner is discussing and the comparative language is not used properly. - In multiple choice papers, some questions may take much longer than others.
 Learners should be advised to leave these questions until towards the end of the exam and take a second look at them if they have time.
 Learners should also not leave questions blank.

-4.10 Command words
+• 4.10 Command words

-It is important that learners understand the vocabulary of the assessment objectives and the 'command words' of exam questions which indicate the approach they should take to an answer, for example, comparing, evaluating or describing.
+It is important that learners understand the vocabulary of the assessment objectives and the 'command words' of exam questions which indicate the approach they should take to an answer, for example, analyse, describe and explain.

-Many of these 'command words' are listed in the 'Glossary of terms used in science papers' which you will find in the syllabus.
+Many of these 'command words' are listed in the syllabus.
 While these definitions are very helpful, remember that the context of the whole question will affect the explicit meaning of the command words.

-Think about the skills level required to carry out each of the commands listed in the Glossary.
-For example, listing and defining are less complex tasks than discussing and explaining; and suggesting, deducing and predicting require learners to make logical connections rather than relying on recall.
+Think about the skills level required to carry out each of the commands listed.
+For example, identifying and defining are less complex tasks than discussing and explaining; which require learners to make logical connections rather than relying on recall.

 You can use the Example Candidate Response booklet which contains candidate responses at different grades to help explain the meaning of the command words to learners.
 Showing learners good sample responses to questions using different command words can help them see how increasing levels of skill relate to the marks available.
 Asking questions in ascending order of skill whilst teaching a topic will encourage learners to ask themselves similar questions when they are learning alone.
-If they become practiced at this they will begin to see patterns emerging where the same processes and concepts can be applied to similar scenarios even if they have not been covered in class.
+If they become practiced at this, they will begin to see patterns emerging where the same processes and concepts can be applied to similar scenarios even if they have not been covered in class.